-There are many opportunities in high school for teens to try out for a school-based sports team.
-Heads up!
+There are many opportunities in high school for teens to try out for a school-based sports team and training early prepares them better.

 This can be a very competitive and emotional venture when only 15-20 students will be picked from a school of 1,000 students.
 This doesn’t mean the end of sports for those not initially selected.

 Teens highly interested in a certain sport can continue to play and develop through organized leagues in their community, which can be just as much fun and just as competitive.